 The Council has overall responsibility for policy and effective management of all aspects of the School, including careful financial and strategic planning.
 Many of those who serve on the School Council are parents, as well as professional business people who invest much of their personal time in the welfare of the School.

 School Council members also lead various sub-committees, made up of interested parents and community members with specific areas of expertise.
 The group of current sub-committees comprises Finance, Security, Property and and Building and Nominations among others.
-School Council encourages anyone who is interested in being part of a sub-committee to email the Council President on email@example.com.
+School Council encourages anyone who is interested in being part of a sub-committee to contact Rod Kenning in the first instance on firstname.lastname@example.org.

 Meet our School Council